 Climbing Mera and Island peaks is a great Himalayan adventure.
 Mera Peak stands at 6,476m/ 21,246 feet above sea level and Island Peak at 6,189m/ 20,305 feet.
 This is the adventure of a lifetime in the Himalaya’s offering you a unique chance to climb two awe-inspiring peaks on one expedition.
 Geographically, the two mountains are fairly close, however they are separated by the mountain chain dividing the Hongu and Khumbu Valleys.
 This trip offers you the chance to visit one of the most beautiful and remote valleys in Nepal as well as the opportunity to cross the challenging and beautiful AmphuLabtsa Pass at 5,780m/ 18,963ft.
-2018 dates coming soon.
+Our 2018 dates.

 Mera Peak 6,476m/ 21,246ft Although Mera Peak is slightly higher than Island peak, it is technically a straight forward climb and is known as the highest “trekking peak” in Nepal.
 Nothing with ropes, glaciers, crampons and ice axes is trekking and not to be underestimated.
 Mera is climbable by people without mountaineering experience but always best to come prepared with winter skills experience.
 The climb to the summit is a very strenuous, but steady, glacier climb with rewarding views of the Himalayas from the top.
 The fantastic vista from the summit includes views of Kanchenjunga, Makalu, Everest, Lhotse, Ama Dablam, and Cho Oyu.
 From the summit, we will descend into the beautiful Hongu Valley where we will then cross the Amphu Labtsa pass and into the Imja Valley which is a serious mountaineering day.
 From the top you will get your first view of Island Peak .
 The view off the Amphulaptsa pass is incredible.